gosseti/shards/readme.md

 # Dependencies

 - Sinatra
-- Gulp.js
+- gulp
-- node.js and npm
+- node.js and npm (required for gulp)

 # Installing and running